Fellow-Consulting-AG/docapp-docs/docs/en/docbits/zugpferd.md

 ![Download ZUGFeRD](/_images/docbits/DOC2_Download_ZugferdPDF.png)

-Sign up for a 30-day free trial of Docbits (DOC²) today and start exporting and downloading your documents as ZUGFeRD-PDF and Peppol BIS Billing!
+Sign up for a 30-day free trial of DocBits (DOC²) today and start exporting and downloading your documents as ZUGFeRD-PDF and Peppol BIS Billing!